Andres-Villarroel/CS360-Mobile-Architect-Programming/README.md

   such as the pencil icon for the edit button or trash icon for delete button.
 All buttons were easy to identify, the user would be able to quickly determine that they were buttons which made the design successfull as it was simple to use for any user regardless of tech experience.

-How did you approach the process of coding your app?
+-How did you approach the process of coding your app?
 What techniques or strategies did you use?
 How could those be applied in the future?

   The process began with first developing the login screen and all features necessary for that screen like the new account creation feature.
 Once that was finished and tested, the main screen was developed.
 Frequent testing was done on a per-feature basis which helped reduce time debugging.
 I also